prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Name of the workflow transition to resolve an issue.
+<p>resolveTransition defines name of the workflow transition to resolve an issue.
 The target status must have the category &ldquo;done&rdquo;.
 NOTE: The name of the transition can be localized and depends on the language setting of the service account.</p>
 </td>